-- Trunks must be placed underneath the bus or sent earlier to camp by UPS. - If sending gear to camp please have it arrive between 3 - 5 days before your son's session begins. - Please put a combination lock on his trunk and have your son memorize the combo.
+- Trunks and Large Duffels must be shipped to camp prior to your son's arrival.
+Shipcamps.com is an excellent (and cheaper) alternative to UPS or FedEx. - When sending gear to camp please have it arrive between 2-4 days before your son's session begins.

+- Please put a combination lock on his trunk and have your son memorize the combo.
 Otherwise, it is very easy for the trunks to open during transit. - A medium sized trunk will fit at the base of his bunk.
 It should be hard-covered (Approximate size is 31x18x14).
 A well made trunk will last many summers! - Athletic gear can be brought on the bus in a separate bag, and it is stored in his athletic locker at camp.
-There is also a separate shed for all lacrosse gear next to the lacrosse field.

-Please put your son's name on each trunk, duffel, general sports bag, all articles of clothing, and all athletic gear.
-Doing so greatly decreases the chances of lost items.

-- PLEASE NOTE THAT AIR TRANSPORTATION PROCEDURES HAVE CHANGED IN THE MONTHS LEADING UP TO CAMP IN 2021.
-PICKUP AT AIRPORTS WILL NOT BE AVAILABLE.
-PLEASE REACH OUT TO Paul Poiesz with questions. ppoiesz@camptecumseh.net - We recommend that you use ASL Limo Service or Grace Limousine.
+There is also a separate shed for all lacrosse gear next to the lacrosse field. - Please be sure only athletic equipment is in the sports bag as it goes to a separate place upon arrival and if it contains clothes or bed linens this will cause extra stress on your son in his first hours back in the cabin. - Please put your son's name on each trunk, duffel, general sports bag, all articles of clothing, and all athletic gear.
+Doing so greatly decreases the chances of lost items. - Air Transportation Policies and Procedures - PLEASE NOTE THAT AIR TRANSPORTATION PROCEDURES HAVE CHANGED IN 2022.
+CAMP PICKUP AT AIRPORTS WILL NOT BE AVAILABLE.
+Please see Appendix D on p.
+27 - We recommend that you use ASL Limo Service or Grace Limousine.
 You can make a reservation with this service directly, but please inform us if you do so.
 The approximate fees are: \$100-\$200 to/from Manchester and \$200-\$300 to/from Boston.
 We have used this service before and they are safe, reliable, reasonably priced and very efficient.
 They are used to picking up campers and follow all the protocol necessary for campers, including unaccompanied minors.

-June 26, July 10, July 20 and July 22, August 15: Drop off and Pickup Procedures
+June 26, July 9-10, July 20 and July 22, August 15: Drop off and Pickup Procedures

-• For everyone's health and safety all arrival and pickup procedures will be different in 2021.
+• For everyone's health and safety all arrival and pickup procedures will be different in 2022.
 Please do not expect to leave your vehicle during this process.
 We will follow the most recently updated NH State guidelines for overnight camps.
 A schedule for your son's drop off time will be released as we get closer to camp opening.

-Session Lengths with Drop-Off and Pick-Up Schedules

-Session One: First 3 1/2 Weeks Dates: June 26-July 20
+Session Lengths with Drop-Off and Pick-Up Schedules Session One: First 3 1/2 Weeks Dates: June 25-July 19

+•

-Session Two: Last 3 1⁄2 Weeks Dates: July 22-August 15
+Session Two: Last 3 1 / 2 Weeks Dates: July 21-August 14

-Session Three: First Two Weeks Dates: June 26-July 10
+Session Three: First Two Weeks Dates: June 25-July 10

-Full Seven Weeks: Dates: June 26-August 15
+Full Seven Weeks: Dates: June 25-August 14

+1 st Five weeks Dates: June 25-July 31

+2 nd Five weeks Dates: July 10-August 14

-Cabin or Rooming Requests
+Cabin or Rooming Reques ts